 The flag of Norfolk was registered on September 11th 2014 as a traditional county flag, following a campaign by Norfolk native Dominic Victor Maverick Smith

-to secure recognition of this historic emblem of the county.
+to secure recognition of the historic emblem of the county.
 The design is a banner of the arms

 The simple, bold design was widely known throughout the county, owing to its inclusion in the arms borne by the local county council,

-and consequent appearance across the territory on council vehicles, sites and projects.
+and their consequent appearance across the territory on council vehicles, sites and projects.